ratanajaya/MICExtended/readme.md

 # Mass Image Compressor Extended

-> Windows application for compressing image in a batch
+Windows application for compressing images in batches.

-<a href="https://drive.google.com/file/d/11nSlAlS8HsjFe4sSwPj7Alpi1LTulO6j/view?usp=sharing">Download the latest build in .zip here</a>

-### Disclaimer
+#### Disclaimer
-This  application is a fork of yogee's <a href="https://sourceforge.net/projects/icompress/">Mass Image Compressor app</a>, utilizing its compression methods while entirely redoing the UI and modifying some behaviors to suit my personal preference.
-Eventually this application will have more features before being released for public.
+This application is a fork of yogee's <a href="https://sourceforge.net/projects/icompress/">Mass Image Compressor app</a>, using its compression methods but with a completely redesigned UI and multi-threading support.

 #### Tech & Design Pattern
-.Net 6, WinForm, Dependency Injection, MVVM, Unit Testing.
+> .Net 6, WinForm, Dependency Injection, MVVM, Unit Testing.

 #### Preview